KellyBlack/COMPASS/docs/html/_sources/calcOne.rst.txt

 * Use the derivative rules for other trigonometric functions to determine anti-derivatives.
 For example, students should be able to determine the anti-derivative of :math:`\sec^2(t)`.

+Goals for activity  29
+^^^^^^^^^^^^^^^^^^^^^^^^^

+Students should be able to do each of the following:

+* Determine the position of an object given an acceleration as a function of time and appropriate initial conditions.

+* Evaluate the stability of a solution with respect to growth, decay, and oscillatory behaviour.

+* For solutions that grow in time identify the growth rate based on the dominant term in a solution.

+* For solutions that decay in time identify the decay rate based on the dominant term in a solution.

+* Use Newton's Second Law to derive the differential equation describing the motion of a spring mass system without friction.

+* Determine the position of an object that is part of a spring mass system without friction given appropriate initial conditions.